mellowminx/godot-4-5-dev-5-audio-test/README.md

 ---

 I also replicated this same demo game in Godot 3.5.3.
-The exported HTML web game embedded on itch.io seems to run with no issues:
+The exported HTML web game embedded on itch.io seems to run with no issues.
+"OpenGL ES 2.0" mode used in Godot 3.5.3:

 Demo: https://github.com/mellowminx/godot-3-5-3-audio-test